Case Studies

 This experience reinforced that curriculum coherence is particularly complex in multilingual and multi-system settings.
 It reinforced the importance of shared understanding, communication, and ongoing coordination in supporting meaningful alignment across subjects and teams.

-These examples reflect a broader interest in how curriculum is shaped through interpretation, coordination, and support in practice.
+Together, these examples reflect a broader interest in how curriculum, leadership, and professional growth are shaped through interpretation, coordination, trust, and support in practice.